CWood-sdf/spaceport.nvim/README.md

 }
 ```

+Note that not most of these values can be left nil in an actual screen, this is just all filled out to show what the possible values are.

 If you have a screen that may be universally useful, open a PR with that code in a file in the `lua/spaceport/screens/` directory, you can see some other files in that directory if you need examples

 ## Tmux